Hope for Climate & Social Justice

 Winning pitches spark hope, inspire action for the better, and shed light on issues that are critical to the present and future.
 They should focus on changing hearts and minds while sparking involvement for a better future.
 The story pitched should also be evergreen; not only will it move people now, it will move people for years to come.

-We are excited to bring you last year's winning feature.
-The film has not yet had its public premiere, pending film festival screenings.
-You can be among the first to see it, in your own private venue!
+We are excited to bring you the 2022 winning feature.
 Treasure is a heartfelt effort that arose from the lived experience of screenwriter Synnovia Ashe.
 It endearingly explores our throwaway culture and its effects, asking what it might feel like to be part of what was thrown away.
 Taking the object's point of view, a profound truth is captured in a way that is so charming and delightful, it is sure to inspire the viewer to reconsider, reuse, repurpose and reduce, rather than waste, resources.
 Learn more about it here [PDF].

 The Elfenworks Foundation, in partnership with Campus Moviefest (CMF), invited students to become storytellers for hope, by participating in the annual Campus Moviefest Elfenworks In Harmony with Hope Filmmakersm Award competition.